-- (a) Is not in the classified or unclassified service of this State; - (b) Serves at the pleasure of the Board on Indigent Defense Services, except that the Executive Director may only be removed upon a finding of incompetence, neglect of duty, commission of an act that constitutes moral turpitude, misfeasance, malfeasance or nonfeasance in office or for any other good cause; - (c) Must be an attorney licensed to practice law in the State of Nevada; and - (d) Must devote his or her entire time to his or her duties and shall not engage in any other gainful employment or occupation. - Sec.
+- Governor from a list of three persons recommended by the Board. - 3.
+The Executive Director: - (a) Is [not] in the [elassified or] unclassified service of this State; - (b) Serves at the pleasure of the Board on Indigent Defense Services, except that the Executive Director may only be removed upon a finding of incompetence, neglect of duty, commission of an act that constitutes moral turpitude, misfeasance, malfeasance or nonfeasance in office or for any other good cause; - (c) Must be an attorney licensed to practice law in the State of Nevada; and - (d) Must devote his or her entire time to his or her duties and shall not engage in any other gainful employment or occupation. - 4.
+The Executive Director may, within the limits of money available for this purpose, employ or enter into a contract for the services of such employees or consultants as is necessary to carry out the provisions of this chapter. - Sec.
 10. 1.
-The Executive Director shall: (a) Oversee all of the functions of the [Office] Department of Indigent Defense Services; - (b) Serve as the Secretary of the Board without additional compensation: - (c) Report to the Board on Indigent Defense Services regarding the work of the [Office] Department and provide such information to the Board as directed by the Board: - (d) Assist the Board in determining necessary and appropriate regulations to assist in carrying out the responsibilities of the [Office;] Department; - (e) Establish the proposed budget for the [Office] Department and submit the proposed budget for approval of the Board; - (f) Prepare an annual report concerning indigent defense services in this State which includes information collected by the [Office] Department and such other information as requested by the Board; and - (g) Take any other actions necessary to ensure that adequate and appropriate indigent defense services are provided in this State. - 2.
+The Executive Director shall: - (a) Oversee all of the functions of the Department of Indigent Defense Services: - (b) Serve as the Secretary of the Board without additional compensation; - (c) Report to the Board on Indigent Defense Services regarding the work of the Department and provide such information to the Board as directed by the Board: - (d) Assist the Board in determining necessary and appropriate regulations to assist in carrying out the responsibilities of the Department; - (e) Establish the proposed budget for the Department and submit the proposed budget for approval of the Board; - (f) Prepare an annual report concerning indigent defense services in this State which includes information collected by the Department and such other information as requested by the Board; and - (g) Take any other actions necessary to ensure that adequate and appropriate indigent defense services are provided in this State. - 2.
 The report prepared pursuant to paragraph (f) of subsection 1 must be submitted for approval of the Board.
 The final report must be submitted on or before July 1 of each year to the Nevada Supreme Court, the Legislature and the Office of the Governor.
 The report may include any recommendations for legislation to improve indigent defense services in this State. - Sec.
-11. 1.
-In addition to the Executive Director, the [Office] Department must include not fewer than two deputy directors selected by the Executive Director who serve at the pleasure of the Executive Director. - 2.
-The deputy directors: - (a) Must be attorneys licensed to practice law in the State of Nevada; - (b) Are not in the classified or unclassified service of this State; and - (c) Shall devote their entire time to their duties and shall not engage in any other gainful employment or occupation.

-Sec.
-12. One deputy director selected pursuant to section 11 of this act must 2 be responsible for:
+11. In addition to the Executive Director, the Department must include not fewer than two deputy directors selected by the Executive Director who serve at the pleasure of the Executive Director. - 2.
+The deputy directors: - (a) Must be attorneys licensed to practice law in the State of Nevada; - (b) Are [not] in the [classified or] unclassified service of this State; and - (c) Shall devote their entire time to their duties and shall not engage in any other gainful employment or occupation. - Sec.
+12. One deputy director selected pursuant to section 11 of this act must be responsible for:

 1. Overseeing the provision of indigent defense services in counties whose population is less than 100,000.
-Such oversight must include, without limitation:

-(a) Oversight of the State Public Defender; and
+Such oversight must include, without limitation: (a) Oversight of the State Public Defender; and attorneys who provide indigent defense services.